Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/01_Before_we_Start/04_Generate_token_API/index.md

     ![gitClone](../../assets/images/gitclone.png)

- browser

-2. Go back to your SSH client or Environment terminal in your browser and clone perform repo by typing in the terminal
+3. Go back to your SSH client or Environment terminal in your browser and clone perform repo by typing in the terminal

     ```
     git clone https://github.com/Dynatrace/perform-2022-hotday.git